0xMiden/miden-client/docs/src/design.md

 ## Transaction executor

-The transaction executor executes transactions using the Miden VM.
+The transaction executor uses the [Miden VM](https://0xmiden.github.io/miden-docs/imported/miden-vm/src/intro/main.html) to execute transactions.
+All transactions run within the [transaction kernel](https://0xmiden.github.io/miden-docs/imported/miden-base/src/transaction.html).

 When executing, the executor needs access to relevant blockchain history.
 The executor uses a `DataStore` interface for accessing this data.
 This means that there may be some coupling between the executor and the store.